-Music has played an integral part in Ada Quaranta’s life since childhood when, aged ten, she began violin studies and she was awarded a Diploma in Violin Performance and an Intermediate Qualification in Viola Performance.
+Music has played an integral part in Ada Quaranta’s life since childhood when, at age ten, she began violin studies and she was awarded a Diploma in Violin Performance and an Intermediate Qualification in Viola Performance..

 Ada’s instruments are the fruits of a marriage between the traditional methods of the finest Classical Cremonese Makers and the most recent developments in acoustics and have won numerous prizes in top-flight International Competitions and amply satisfy the expectations of some of the world’s leading musicians.